 - Andersen Boutique Hotel

-I booked at Wakeup Bernstorffsgade for my last Copenhagen stay.
+In fact, I booked at Wakeup Bernstorffsgade for my last Copenhagen stay.
 The rooms are small, but the hotel has everything single travelers need, including great location, amazing breakfast and dining setting, friendly staff, and it’s a top-notch sustainable hotel.

 Wakeup Copenhagen hotels have been awarded Green Key status for is sustainable operations.
 Booking in advance can make this a budget-friendly option.